th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 ![img.png](/img/getting-started/analyze/instr4-step7-check-details.png)

-You may find comment about exception in the details of one of the filtered messages.
+You may find a comment about exception in the details of one of the filtered messages.

 ![img.png](/img/getting-started/analyze/instr4-step7-extra-m-details.png)